cncoulter/cncoulter.github.io/poetry.md

 layout: page
 title: Poetry
 permalink: /poetry/
-published: false
+published: true
 ---

 ## 2017

-* "Title," Placeholder Magazine, Date
+* "The Economics of Starship Engines," *Eye to the Telescope Issue 25*, July 2017 (forthcoming)